dhisana-ai/gtm-ai-tools/README.md

 - Ensure Docker is installed.
 See [Installing Docker](docs/install_docker.md).
 - Obtain API keys and add them to `.env`.
 See [API key setup](docs/api_keys.md).
 - Install Git and clone this repository.
 See [Git setup](docs/doc.md).
+- Install Node.js 22+ if you want to generate new utilities.
+See [Node and Codex installation](docs/install_node.md) or run `task setup:codex`.

 ## Running the utilities